kevinpatrickkent/GirlScoutCodingBadges/Cadette/DigitalGameDesign/README.md

 Getting started on the game tutorial:

 1) Copy your folder from the Coding for Good badge (the folder containing index.html, main.js, server.js...) and rename it to KaplayTutorial

+2) Open the folder KaplayTutorial and type cmd in the address bar for File Explorer

+3) Enter the command: node server.js

+4) Copy the web address into your browser and hit enter - it will load your meme from main.js

+5) Open the main.js file in your text editor (i.e. notepad or equivalent).
+Delete all text.

+6) Start the tutorial at https://kaplayjs.com/docs/guides/creating_your_first_game/ and add commands to this main.js file.
+     When the instructions ask you to load sprites, make sure you have them downloaded in your folder